-Breastfeeding is a proven, natural behavior that gives children the healthiest start in life as well as a promising future.
-The 2016 Lancet series on breastfeeding estimated that 823,000 children’s lives would be saved annually in 75 high-mortality Low and Middle Income Countries if breastfeeding was scaled up to near universal levels.
+Breastfeeding is a proven, natural intervention that gives children the healthiest start in life as well as a promising future.
+However, breastfeeding prevalence remains low globally, with only 37% of children under six months of age in low- and middle-income countries being breastfed exclusively.
+The 2016 Lancet series on breastfeeding estimated that 823,000 children’s lives would be saved annually in 75 high-mortality low- and middle income countries if breastfeeding was scaled up to near universal levels.
 This is 13.8% of the deaths of children under 2 years of age.

 Dr. Rafael Pérez-Escamilla

 Yale School of Public Health